gear-foundation/gear-wiki/docs/examples/Governance/DAO.md

 - `shares` - the shares of that member
 - `highest_index_yes_vote`  - - the index of the highest proposal on which the members voted YES (that value is checked when user is going to leave the DAO)

-The actions that the contract receives outside are defined in enum `DaoActions`.
-The contract's replies are defined in the enum `DaoEvents`.
+The actions that the program receives outside are defined in enum `DaoActions`.
+The program's replies are defined in the enum `DaoEvents`.

 ### DAO functions

+- Joining a DAO
-- Joining DAO.
-To join the DAO and become a DAO member, a user needs to send the following message to the DAO contract:"
+    - To join the DAO and become a DAO member, a user needs to send the following message to the DAO program:

 ```rust title="dao-light/io/src/lib.rs"
 /// Deposits tokens to DAO